piecioshka/notes-polyconf-2016/README.md

 #### more

-* getting and using heapdumps
+* getting and using heap dumps
 * error handler shared across the app
 * feature toggles
 * much more security tips